UNesT: Local Spatial Representation Learning with Hierarchical Transformer for Efficient Medical Segmentation: Related Works

-Another architecture type adopting transformers is fusion models.
-The multiple branch design of encoders has CNN and transformer in parallel.
+The third design utilizes both transformer and CNNs encoders in parallel, which are also called fusion models.
+This design aims to take the global and local information from the transformer and CNNs encoder, respectively, for better representation learning.
 The encoded representations by two encoders are then fused into a single decoder.
-TransFuse~\citep{zhang2021transfuse}, FusionNet~\citep{meng2021exploiting} are pioneering works that benefit from learning global and local features.
-The PMtrans~\citep{zhang2021pyramid} and X-Net~\citep{li2021x} introduce a multi-branch pyramid and a dual encoding network which demonstrate leading results on pathology images.
-MedT~\citep{valanarasu2021medical} and Ds-TransUNet~\citep{lin2021ds} proposed a CNN global branch and a local transformer branch with an axial self-attention module.
+TransFuse~\cite{zhang2021transfuse}, and FusionNet~\cite{meng2021exploiting} are pioneering works that benefit from learning global and local features.
+The PMtrans~\cite{zhang2021pyramid} and X-Net~\cite{li2021x} introduce a multi-branch pyramid and a dual encoding network which demonstrate leading results on pathology images.
+MedT~\cite{valanarasu2021medical} and Ds-TransUNet~\cite{lin2021ds} proposed a CNN global branch and a local transformer branch with an axial self-attention module.
 With a fusion model, input medical images are split into both whole feature and non-overlapping patches followed by two encoder branches.
 With fusion designs, model complexities are commonly large due to the additional encoding branches, which is a disadvantage of these models.
+To the best of our knowledge, no fusion model has been proposed for volumetric medical image segmentation.